 The Central East Prevention Technology Transfer Center (PTTC) strengthens the capacity of the prevention workforce to deliver prevention EBPs and facilitate opportunities for preventionists to pursue new collaborations and develop prevention partners and alliances, which will include peer-sharing calls and online collaborative spaces for preventionists.
 For additional information, please email email@example.com.

-The Opioid Response Network STR-TA is a program designed to identify local providers to provide technical assistance (training, education and mentoring) at a local level to support the successful implementation of evidence-based practices tailored specifically to meet local needs.
-It is collaboration among many organizations that provides T/TA via local experts to enhance prevention, treatment (especially medication-assisted treatment like buprenorphine, naltrexone, and methadone), and recovery efforts across the country addressing state and local -specific needs.
+The Opioid Response Network STR-TA is a program designed to identify local providers to provide technical assistance (training, education, and mentoring) at a local level to support the successful implementation of evidence-based practices tailored specifically to meet local needs.
+It is a collaboration among many organizations that provide T/TA via local experts to enhance prevention, treatment (especially medication-assisted treatment like buprenorphine, naltrexone, and methadone), and recovery efforts across the country addressing state and local -specific needs.
 The Danya Institute manages TA requests for TAPJ4 (DC, DE, MD, VA) & TAPJ5 (MD & PA).
 Submit a request.
 General brochure.
 Prevention brochure.
 Recovery brochure.

-Using a systems change approach, the goal of intensive TA is to improve organizations and systems of care, enhancing access, engagement, and outcomes based in a continuous quality improvement framework.
-We will work with organizations to develop or improve the quality of services and interventions that are provided across the prevention, treatment, and maintenance (recovery) contiuum for mental and behavioral health.
+** Intensive Technical Assistance: Using a systems change approach, the goal of intensive TA is to improve organizations and systems of care, enhancing access, engagement, and outcomes based in a continuous quality improvement framework.
+We will work with organizations to develop or improve the quality of services and interventions that are provided across the prevention, treatment, and maintenance (recovery) continuum for mental and behavioral health.

 Learn more about Technology Transfer.